blubbll/muffin.css/README.md

 Use on your own risk, get inspired, push, comment, star and crap if you like to.

-This here is more a doc for me myself than anybody else.
+This here is more a doc for me myself than anything else.

 It uses invalid HTML tags, which work in legacy, tested browsers like Android, iOS, Chrome, etc. but may not fully work in every browser.